 Presentation Downloads and Recordings

-DISCLAIMER: All materials posted on this page are intended for use by those who attended one of the NCMA co-sponsored Online North Carolina Hazardous Waste Compliance Workshops in May 2020.
+DISCLAIMER: All materials posted on this page are intended for use by those who attend one of the NCMA co-sponsored Online North Carolina Hazardous Waste Compliance Workshops in 2021.
 Any errors in the information found on this page cannot be used as a defense for noncompliance with hazardous waste management rules.
-Regulated entities are responsible for compliance regardless the information found here or interpretation of the meaning of these materials.
+Regulated entities are responsible for compliance regardless the information found on this page or interpretation of the meaning of these materials.
 All information is subject to change and correction prior or subsequent to user access.

 Division of Environmental Assistance and Customer Service (DEACS) Handouts